Nile mosaic of Palestrina: Origins

+The mosaic may have been indicated in a well-known passage in Pliny's Natural History concerning mosaic floors in Italy:

-The Nile Mosaic and its companion piece, the Fish Mosaic, were apparently still to be seen in the Italian city of Palestrina, ancient Praeneste, in the 15th century.
+The Nile Mosaic and its companion piece, the Fish Mosaic, were apparently still to be seen in situ in the 15th century.
 When first noticed shortly before 1507 by Antonio Volsco, a humanist in the circle of Pomponio Leto, the mosaics were still in situ among the vestiges of Sulla's sanctuary of Fortuna Primigenia.
-At that time the town was owned by the Colonna family of Rome, whose palazzo in Palestrina occupied a section of the ruins.

-The mosaic may have been indicated in a well-known passage in Pliny's Natural History concerning mosaic floors in Italy:

 Volsco added that these were "arranged in the pattern of a picture".
 Maurizio Calvesi, in identifying Francesco Colonna as the author of Hypnerotomachia Poliphili, identifies passages in Hypnerotomachia depending on Pliny that were enriched by direct experience of the mosaics themselves.

+At that time the town was owned by the Colonna family of Rome, whose palazzo in Palestrina occupied a section of the ruins.